GoogleCloudPlatform/datacatalog-tag-engine/examples/product_registration_pipeline/README.md

 curl -X POST $TAG_ENGINE_URL/static_asset_tags -d @examples/product_registration_pipeline/Customer/Customer_Churn/data_product.json
 ```

-Remember to update the metadata attributes in the json files to reflect the data products that you are seeking to tag.
-These ones are intended for the TPCDI data.
+Remember to update the metadata attribute values in the json files to reflect the data products that you are actually tagging.
+These ones are intended for describing products built around the TPCDI data.

 #### Step 10: Manually update the status field of the data product tags